 - If you have fun, you want to practice more.

 - If you practice more, you get better…

 - – Douglas Yeo, Bass Trombonist, Boston Symphony Orchestra

-Playing Records are always due on Wednesday and are recorded each week in the gradebook.
+Playing Records are always due on the second day of the school week and are recorded each week in the gradebook.
 Students may count time spent on SmartMusic, private lessons and band concerts and clinics toward practice time (please see Practice Record for details).
 The late work policy for each campus (CMS & DIS) is in effect for all Practice Records.